Turkey seeks Russian approval for air campaign against Afrin

 The diplomacy was the strongest signal yet that Turkey plans direct military action against territory held by Kurdish militia, potentially opening a new front in Syria’s civil war.

 It would mean confronting Kurds allied to the United States at a time when Turkey’s relations with Washington are reaching the breaking point.
+The U.S. State Department called on Turkey to focus on the fight against Islamic State militants and not take military action in Afrin.

+“We would call ... on the Turks to not take any actions of that sort,” State Department spokeswoman Heather Nauert told a briefing after being asked about apparent Turkish plans to attack Afrin.
+“We don’t want them to engage in violence but we want them to keep focused on ISIS.”

-“We will intervene in Afrin,” Mevlut Cavusoglu told broadcaster CNN Turk, adding he did not expect Russia to oppose any operation there.
+“We will intervene in Afrin,” Foreign Minister Mevlut Cavusoglu told broadcaster CNN Turk, adding he did not expect Russia to oppose any operation there.
 “We are meeting the Russians and Iran on the use of air space.”

 Turkey has ratcheted up its threats to take military action in Afrin in the past week, in response to U.S. plans to support setting up a 30,000-strong force to guard areas held by Kurdish-led fighters in a large part of Syria east of Afrin.